w25-csci141/Exercises/final practice problems.md

-# Practice Problems for the Final Exam
+# Practice Problems for the Final Exam - more details to be shared in class.

 ## Section 1: Mark each statement as True (T) or False (F), and explain your answers briefly (15 points)